Here are all the winners from the 2024 Grammys – rolling list

 Darcy James Argue’s Secret Society – ‘Dynamic Maximum Tension’

-The Count Basie Orchestra Directed By Scotty Barnhart – ‘Basie Swings The Blues’
+The Count Basie Orchestra Directed By Scotty Barnhart – ‘Basie Swings The Blues’ – winner

 Vince Mendoza & Metropole Orkest – ‘Olympians’